crios1/minions/docs/concepts/concurrency-and-backpressure.md

 (concurrency-backpressure)=
 # Concurrency and Backpressure

 The runtime prefers to be **greedy**: pipelines keep producing, minions fan out, and workflows run concurrently.
 Rate limiting and backpressure live at the resource edge, not in the core scheduler.
+This keeps the core simple and pushes policy to where it belongs—the dependency that needs protection.

 ## Philosophy